 Tree lilies (Oriental x Trumpet hybrids)

-These lilies have gained themselves the common name of tree lilies because they grow very tall (44-48") on strong stems and bloom like mad.
+These lilies have gained the common name of tree lilies because they grow very tall (44-48") on strong stems and bloom like mad.
 Unbelievably beautiful in your garden, plant them where you want to enjoy them and where you can smell their heady fragrance.
-Last year my lovely soft yellow Conca D'Or lily had nearly 40 flowers on it!
+One year, my lovely soft yellow Conca D'Or lily had nearly 40 flowers on it!
 Now, that would be hard to fit into a vase.

 Shauna Lambeth ©